 A friend once told me that I already had all the answers I needed.
 That was a wonderful revelation.
 We do indeed tend to discount our own counsel.

 So after years and years of searching for more and having nobody come up with anything noteworthy I knew it was time to stop listening to everyone because they have nothing left to contribute.

 My take away is:

 Stop being a lifelong learner.
 Decide how much knowledge is enough.
-Then start implementing what you’ve learnt.
+Then start integrating what you’ve learnt.

 Listen to yourself, logically.
 Not self-indulgently.
 What you really want.
-You knew when you were 10 – they say choose what you wanted at that age.
+You knew when you were 10 – they say go for what you wanted at that age.
 Likely because people reprioritize, losing sight of and forgetting what really makes them happy, instead pursuing their corrupt ideas thereof.

 Have a sense of causality.
 It usually follows recognizing that one has agency, the privilege of choice, and the exercise of those choices causes outcomes for ourselves and others, both positive and negative.

 My first single page site hosted on AngelFire, a free web host circa 1996, was launched this day 25 years ago, incidentally on World Health Day.

 It was the starter web site of Eskay Business Service Centre (EBS), a family business providing executive suites and virtual office services.
 Business web sites being uncommon at the time, site visitors expecting an IT professional with specialized tools were surprised to learn that I was the Director of EBS and had authored the site in raw HTML using a plain text editor.